opencog/atomspace-bridge/README.md

 SQL table definitions provide a definition of the columns of that table.
 These are imported into the AtomSpace, where they are used to find the names of the columns, and the types.
-(Note that the `EvaluationLink` above does not contain the column names.)
+(Note that the `EvaluationLink` example above does not contain the column names.)
 Below is the current mapping.

 The SQL column names are recorded as